-Prerequisite: Completion with a C or better in: MATH 101 or MATH 101B.
+Prerequisite: Satisfactory completion of: MATH 101 or MATH 101B.
 Or by placement exam.

 Interpretation of and reasoning with quantitative information.
 Coverage of logic; units analysis; uses and abuses of percentages, ratios, and indices; financial management; and statistics.
 This course satisfies the AA and AS degree requirement but does not satisfy the prerequisite for a transferable math course.
+Grades are P/NP option.
 (L,M)